What is a Competency?

 - Purchase and use a proprietary library

 - Develop a competency library specific to your organisation

 Ideally organisations develop their own libraries to ensure alignment with their values, language and terminology and relevance to the work of individuals.

 To do this requires an ‘operational definition’ – a statement that is completely unambiguous.
 This is especially important for statements relating to ‘generic’ competencies – usually core and leadership competencies.
 Here research clearly shows that vague statements will lead to subjective assessments based on the overall impression the assessor has of the person being assessed.

 It is essential that the competencies in the library are validated.
 There are several kinds of validity.

 - Are the competencies actually describing/measuring what we want to measure.

-- Are the competencies able to be measured reliably – everyone has the same interpretation – the ruler doesn’t change from assessor to assessor.
+- Are the competencies able to be measured reliably – everyone has the same interpretation – the ruler (definition of competence) doesn’t change from assessor to assessor.